eastmaels/steemblog.github.io/_posts/account/deanliu/2016-10-23_happy-halloween-from-my-son-ethan-and-rody-the-horse-and-how-we-had-fun-doing-art.md

 - - -

-This page is synchronized from the post: [Happy Halloween from my son Ethan and Rody the horse and how we had fun doing 'art'](https://steemit.com/@deanliu/happy-halloween-from-my-son-ethan-and-rody-the-horse-and-how-we-had-fun-doing-art)
+This page is synchronized from the post: ['Happy Halloween from my son Ethan and Rody the horse and how we had fun doing ''art'''](https://steemit.com/@deanliu/happy-halloween-from-my-son-ethan-and-rody-the-horse-and-how-we-had-fun-doing-art)